pixia1234/BetterForward/docs/README_en.md

   Allows setting active time for auto-reply.
 - Captcha: Added a human verification feature to ensure that users are real people, effectively preventing the sending of spam messages.
 - Spam Protection: Intelligent spam filtering system with keyword-based detection.
-Supports extensible detector interface for integrating AI models, external APIs, and custom detection methods.
+Supports extensible detector interface for integrating AI models (now including OpenAI-compatible multimodal models such as Gemini Flash), external APIs, and custom detection methods.
 - Broadcast Message: Allows admins to send a message to all users at once.

 ## Usage